AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 description: In this part of the AEM Headless Developer Journey, learn how to use GraphQL to query and access your Content Fragments content.
 ---

-# How to Access Your Content via AEM Delivery APIs {#fetch-your-content}
+# How to Access Your Content via AEM Delivery APIs {#access-your-content}

 >[!CAUTION]
 >